Kuig/LIM-Toolbox/README.md

 `LSF` folder contains Linear Structure Field and Spectro-Temporal Structure Field functions and examples.

+### Publications

+`Publications` folder contains the scripts required to replicate the experiments described in the publications based on `LIM-Toolbox`.

 ## How to reference this work

 Well, by now the only publications available are the following: